-- NfG on the Investigation of BA/BE (2001) - Problems/solutions - ... the required power. - Generally the power is set to at least 80 % (β, error type II: producers's risk to get no approval for a bioequivalent drug; power = 1 β).
-Remember: 1 out of 5 studies will fail just by chance! - If you plan for power of less than 70 %, problems with the ethics committee are likely (ICH E9). - If you plan for power of more than 90 % (especially with low variability drugs), problems with the regulator are possible ('forced bioequivalence'). - Add subjects ('alternates') according to the expected drop-out rate!
+Generally power is set to at least 80 % (β , error type II: producers's risk to get no approval for a bioequivalent formulation; power = 1 - β).

+1 out of 5 studies will fail just by chance!

+- If you plan for power of less than 70 %, problems with the ethics committee are likely (ICH E9). - If you plan for power of more than 90 % (especially with low variability drugs), problems with the regulator are possible ('forced bioequivalence'). - Add subjects ('alternates') according to the expected drop-out rate - especially for studies with more than two periods or multiple-dose studies.